On the Convergence Rate of LoRA Gradient Descent

 LoRA is simple, popular, and empirically effective for finetuning large language models.
-Many variants have been proposed to improve the initialization, performance, memory efficiency, or privacy of the algorithm \cite{shen2025kroneckerlorahybridkroneckerloraadapters, büyükakyüz2024oloraorthonormallowrankadaptation, li2025flatlora, meng2024pissa, wang2024loraga}, including but not limited to federated LoRA \cite{10.24963/ijcai.2025/1196}, quantized LoRA (QLoRA) \cite{dettmersqlora}, and ReLoRA \cite{lialin2024relora}.
+Many variants have been proposed to improve the initialization, performance, memory efficiency, or privacy of the algorithm \cite{shen2025kroneckerlorahybridkroneckerloraadapters, büyükakyüz2024oloraorthonormallowrankadaptation, li2025flatlora, meng2024pissa, wang2024loraga}, including but not limited to federated LoRA \cite{10.24963/ijcai.2025/1196, sun2024improving, park2025communicationefficientfederatedlowrankupdate}, quantized LoRA (QLoRA) \cite{dettmersqlora}, and ReLoRA \cite{lialin2024relora}.
 While LoRA performs well in practice, its behavior in comparison to full-rank training is poorly understood, with empirical studies showing that the two approaches can produce completely different solutions \cite{shuttleworth2025loravsfinetuningillusion, biderman2024lora}.
-Consequently, the theoretic properties of LoRA are highly relevant for understanding the strengths and weakness of this method.
+Consequently, the theoretic properties of LoRA are highly relevant for understanding this method.

 As highlighted in the introduction, the theory of LoRA convergence has been tackled from many angles.
 First, many works examine the behavior of LoRA in infinite regimes, whether by characterizing the kinds of solutions LoRA converges to at infinity or analyzing its convergence in the neural tangent kernel (NTK) regime, which defines the linearized training dynamics of an infinitely wide neural network \cite{pmlr-v202-malladi23alazy}.
-For example, \cite{kim2025lora} argues that LoRA converges to a global minimum with high probability, as long as such a low-rank minimizer exists.
+For example, \cite{kim2025lora} argues that LoRA converges to a low-rank global minimum with high probability, assuming that one exists.
 The work \cite{zeng2024the} studies the expressive power of the low-rank solutions achieved by LoRA.
 The work \cite{jang2024lora} shows that LoRA has no spurious local minima in the NTK regime.
 The LoRA+ \cite{hayou2024loraefficientlowrank} algorithm, which updates the adapter matrices with differently scaled learning rates, is motivated by an NTK convergence analysis.
 Finally, the gradient flow dynamics of LoRA have been studied specifically for matrix factorization \cite{xu2025understandingGF}.
 These works do not establish a convergence rate for discrete-time LoRA for general functions.